WEBE

 WEBE (107.9 FM) is a commercial radio station licensed to Westport, Connecticut, carrying an adult contemporary format known as "WEBE108".
 Owned by Connoisseur Media, the station serves both the Greater New Haven and Fairfield County areas.
-The WEBE studios are located on Wheelers Farms Road in Milford; the station's transmitter is located on the Hi-Ho Tower on Video Lane in Shelton.
-In addition to a standard analog transmission, WEBE broadcasts in HD and is available online.
+The WEBE studios are located on Wheelers Farms Road in Milford, and its transmitter is located on the Hi-Ho Tower on Video Lane in Shelton.

 History

 The frequency of 107.9 MHz was originally assigned by the Federal Communications Commission to Westport, Connecticut, under its Table of Allocations.
 On September 1, 1962, WMMM-FM signed on the air as the FM counterpart to WMMM (now WSHU).
 WMMM-AM-FM were owned by the Westport Broadcasting Company headed by Sydney J. Flamm.
 WMMM was a daytimer station.
 When it went off the air at sunset each evening, WMMM-FM allowed its programming to continue to be heard.